Mid-Push/Moving-Semantic-Transfer-Network/README.md

 ## Acknowledgement for the code
-For digits dataset, the code is modified from [Eric Tzeng's work'](https://github.com/erictzeng/mldata).
+For digits dataset, the code is modified from [Here](https://github.com/erictzeng/mldata).
-For real-world dataset, the code is based on [Here](https://github.com/dgurkaynak/tensorflow-cnn-finetune)
+For real-world dataset, the code is based on [Here](https://github.com/dgurkaynak/tensorflow-cnn-finetune).